 There are several uses for NIR spectroscopy in the dairy industry.
-NIR spectroscopy is a non-destructive method to analyze milk content for proteins, fat, water content, carbohydrates and minerals, among other constituents.
-The traditionally used chemical methods of analysis require specialized personnel and laboratory equipment, and are often destructive in methodology which is wasteful.
+NIR spectroscopy is a non-destructive method to analyze milk content for proteins, fat, water content, carbohydrates, and minerals, among other constituents.
+The traditionally used chemical methods of analysis require specialized personnel and laboratory equipment, and are often destructive in methodology and therefore wasteful.

-NIR spectroscopy is also utilized to curb an increase in adulteration of milk products with substances such as vegetable fats, sugars, and foreign proteins as well as to monitor and standardize production yields.
+NIR spectroscopy is also utilized to curb adulteration of dairy products with substances such as vegetable fats, sugars, and foreign proteins, as well as to monitor and standardize production yields.

-The AvaSpec-Mini-NIR is a compact, versatile near-infrared spectrometer that can be used in many different applications but is especially well suited for food analysis.
+The AvaSpec-Mini-NIR is a compact, versatile near-infrared spectrometer that can be used in many different applications but is especially well suited for agricultural applications.